Eschatologue/CM_wiki/docs/class/fighter/index.md

 ### Level 13: Studied Attacks

 You study your opponents and learn from each attack you make.
-If you make an attack roll against a creature and miss, you have **:d20-adv: Advantage**{ .d20 } on your next attack roll against that creature before the end of your next turn.
+If you make an attack roll against a creature and miss, you have **:d20-adv: Advantage**{.d20} on your next attack roll against that creature before the end of your next turn.

 ### Level 19: Epic Boon